 Scenario one: you’re working abroad and you already hold Qualified Teacher Status (QTS)

 QTS is the accepted standard to work as a teacher in England and Wales – fortunately though the qualification can still take you overseas:

-Like many others you may already be working in an international school, teaching the English curriculum, without a formal teaching qualification.
+Like many others you may already be working in an international school, teaching the UK curriculum, without a formal teaching qualification.
 If this is the case, you could gain QTS without leaving your current school and ultimately increase your salary, teaching responsibilities and career opportunities if you decide to move back to the UK.
 You can achieve this through:

 - Our unique Straight to Teaching programme, which allows Teaching Assistants and other relevant school support staff who have some existing teaching experience to build evidence against the Teachers’ Standards before being assessed and awarded QTS.
 Read Will Lyons experience of the programme here.